nhsengland/NationalPAT_JAR_Reconciliation/README.md

 *This script covers Outpatient attendances, sourced from the National PAT Intermediate OP SUS table*

 💰 **Unit Cost and Activity Weighting**
-*This script provides a high-level overview of PoDs included in the OP and APC outputs.
-It connects to the NHSE_Sandbox_Operations_Production repository to incorporate National Reference Costs (currently 2017-18) for reconciling cost-weighted activity outputs.*
+*This script provides a high-level overview of PoDs included in the EC, OP and APC outputs.
+It connects to the NHSE_Sandbox_Operations_Production repository to incorporate National Reference Costs (currently 2017-18) for reconciling cost-weighted activity outputs (Provider only).*

 ### Built With SQL in NCDR (National Reporting has not moved over to UDAL yet - ETA May).